camunda/camunda-docs-manual/content/update/minor/721-to-722/_index.md

 # Process Instance Modification Filter Changes

-In the Camunda Cockpit, the [Process Definition View][process-instance-modification] dialog has been updated to use the Historic API.
-With this change, the start date filter is now available within the workflow, while also aligning the Modify Workflow functionality with the Batch Operation API in terms of filter behavior.
+The [Process Definition View][process-instance-modification] dialog of Camunda Cockpit has been updated to use the Historic API.
+With this change, the `start date` filter is now available within the workflow, while also aligning the Modify Workflow functionality with the Batch Operation API in terms of filter behavior.

 [process-instance-modification]: {{< ref "/webapps/cockpit/bpmn/process-instance-modification.md#perform-a-batch-modification" >}}

-## Saved Filters No Longer Shared Between Modify Operation and Other Filters
+## Saved Filters are Now Isolated
-When filtering process instances, users have the option to save filters for future use.
-Previously, saved filters were incorrectly shared between the Modify Operation and other pages.
-With this update, filters saved in the Modify Process Instance workflow are now isolated and will not affect filters on other pages, and vice versa.
+Filters saved in the Modify Process Instance workflow were previously shared across other pages.
+With this update, the filters of Modify Process Instance workflow and other pages are isolated and independent of each other.

+{{< note title="Heads-up!" class="warning" >}}
-IMPORTANT: After migrating to the new version of Camunda, no saved filters will be available in the Modify Process Instance workflow.
+After migrating to the new version of Camunda, no saved filters will be available in the Modify Process Instance workflow.
 Users will need to re-enter and save these filters following the migration.
 Please notify your users before the migration.
+{{< /note >}}

 ## Edge Cases with Behavioral Changes

 - Tokens on Async Tasks: Tokens sitting on an `asyncBefore`/`asyncAfter` task will not yield process instances when using the `activityIdIn` filter, as no history has been produced yet.
-Filtering here is effectively racing against the job executor, and since the job executor usually processes faster than a user can apply filters, state changes can impact query results.
+Filtering here is effectively racing against the job executor.
+Given the job executor usually processes faster than a user can apply filters, state changes can impact query results.
 This filter is most applicable for true wait states (e.g., user tasks, external tasks, timers) rather than transaction boundaries.

 - Compensation Scenarios: It is no longer possible to retrieve process instances with the `activityIdIn` filter on the subprocess "activity".
 When using `activityIdIn` filter for compensation scenarios, users need to filter by specific flow nodes rather than the broader subprocess activities.